Tips for Travelling with Children

 Seek medical attention if your child:

-o has diarrhea accompanied by a high fever, or persistent
+– has diarrhoea accompanied by a high fever or persistent vomiting

 Travel-related stress in children

-Unfamiliar environments and a change in routine may cause
+– Unfamiliar environments and a change in routine may cause stress for children.

 – For older children, familiarize them in advance with the food, customs, and language of the destination and involve them in developing the travel itinerary.

 – For younger children, a favourite toy or special snacks may help them adjust to a new environment.